infanti66/tie-over-/README.md

 Our childhood was gone but there were lots of memories stored in the game like one of i created today enjoy it , Stone Paper Scissors : a simple implementation of the classic hand game, also known as Rock Paper Scissors.
-The project is a beginner friendly project demonstrates basic programming concepts such as user input, random number generation, and conditional logic.
+This project is a beginner friendly project demonstrates basic programming concepts such as user input, random number generation, and conditional logic.

 ✨ Features